JaySandesara/JaySandesara/README.md

 ### Hi there 👋

-I am a PhD student working on the interface between modern deep-learning ideas and high energy physics using data from the ATLAS detector at the Large Hadron Collider of CERN.
+I am a PhD student working on the interface between modern deep-learning and high energy physics.
+My main focus is application to data from the ATLAS detector at the Large Hadron Collider of CERN.

-My current main project is building a practical simulation-based inference framework for the ATLAS experiment data analysis, and is expected to be made public soon.
+My current project is building a practical simulation-based inference framework for the ATLAS experiment data analysis, and is expected to be made public soon.
 Stay tuned!

 See the simulation-based inference computing workflow paper (code to be made public soon): https://cds.cern.ch/record/2865243/files/ATL-COM-SOFT-2023-101.pdf